cabal-club/cable/wire.md

 3. A **terminal peer**: a host who received the request from one or more peers and does NOT forward it to any others.
 A terminal peer has only a set of *inbound peers*.

+A host in any of these roles for a given request is expected to track that request's `req_id` until said request is concluded.

 A peer handling a request who has *outbound peers* (original requester, intermediary peer) MUST satisfy any of the following in order to consider a